-54. Is there a pole with beacon lights?
+66. Is there a pole with beacon lights?

 Dilli was among the first to use a vertical pole with beacon lights.
 Most other printers do not have such a beacon.
-Presence of a beacon is not a major plus point; absence of a beacon is not a significant minus point.
+Presence of a beacon a nice added feature but is not a major plus point; absence of a beacon is not a significant minus point.